matteoferla/Raspberry-Pi-irrigator/README.md

 * DHT11 at 3.5V was iffy.
 Apparently the output is fine for the GPIO (3.29 V according to the MCP3008).
 I have a DHT22, but it seems faulty.
 * The ADC value of the photoresistor was non-zero when the wire was unplugged. so I put a 10kOhm pull-down resistor.
 * Bought 2mm graphite cores for mechanical pencils from [Amazon](https://www.amazon.co.uk/gp/product/B0051OCJZ4/)
+* Like always during construction I tested chunks of code on the Raspberry via a jupyter notebook it serves across the network (`jupyter notebook --ip="*"`).

 ## pi Camera NoIR

 My camera is the infrared camera for night mode.
 So what about daytime?
+Maths to the rescue! (see [camera.md](camera.md))

 ![raw](images/raw.png)